kling-cyber/nocturne/README.md

 Players can investigate the environment and interact with characters before the critical event.

+---

 ## CRIME

-The critical window is active.
+The critical window becomes active.

+### Multiplayer

 The human Killer controls the turning point.

+### Single Player

+The AI Killer controls the turning point according to its character state and case simulation.

+---

 ## POST-CRIME